 How do I know which gauge is best for me?

-One of the greatest methods to determine your optimal string gauge is to do some research on the string gauges that your favourite guitarists or other performers of the same musical style use.
+One of the greatest methods to determine your optimal string gauge is to do some research on the string gauges that your favorite guitarists or other performers of the same musical style use.
 Now is the time to start experimenting.
-Each guitarist naturally favours the tone and feel of certain guitar strings.
+Each guitarist naturally favors the tone and feel of certain guitar strings.

 Contrary to popular belief, guitar strings have a greater impact on your song than you may imagine.
 Varying gauges produce a diverse range of sounds and have an impact on the frets and plucking.
 Therefore, one must be careful in the choice of a gauge.